-The compilation of statistics for product vehicles is simple.
+The compilation of statistics for product vehicles is straightforward.
 No breakdown is required.
 The above definition covers any of the gas company's products and any type of vehicle used for the transportation of a product.
+Statistics are collected for all product vehicles that the company takes credit for in its distribution kilometres record.

-For example, where dry ice is delivered by motorcycles because of traffic problems, the motorcycles should be included in the vehicle statistics.
+For example, where dry ice is delivered by motorcycles because of traffic congestion, the motorcycles should be included in the vehicle statistics.